Catholic Church in Malaysia

 The Catholic Church in Malaysia is part of the worldwide Catholic Church, under the spiritual leadership of the pope in Rome.
 The apostolic nuncio to Malaysia is currently Archbishop Wojciech Załuski, who was appointed on 22 September 2020; The current resident ambassador of Malaysia to the Holy See is Hendy anak Assan.

 The first Catholic priests landed in Malacca in 1511 as military chaplains to the Portuguese.
 The missionaries were Franciscan and Dominican friars.
-Malacca subsequently became a stop-over for thousands of missionaries who spread the faith to South and Far East Asia.
+Malacca subsequently became a stopover for thousands of missionaries who spread the faith to South and Far East Asia.
 Until today, small Christian communities can be found in these places as a result of missionary zest.
 Malacca holds a special place in the history of the Church in this region.

 First wave of evangelisation

 From the 7th to the 14th century, numerous small kingdoms which were strongly Hindu, existed at river mouths.
 The Sri Vijaya Empire extended its great influence to the region.
 In 1403, a prince from Sumatra, Parameswara, founded Malacca.
 He later converted to Islam and took the name of Sri Maharaja Mohammed Shah.